 BA (Hons) Perfformio, Theatr a'r Cyfryngau

-Drama at USW is rated top in Wales for student satisfaction.
-National Student Survey 2022
+Drama at USW is rated top in Wales for overall satisfaction, learning opportunities, academic support National Student Survey 2023

 While studying on the Performance, Theatre and Media course, USW we will introduce you to the creative industries in Cardiff and in Wales and consider them in an international context.